 "Just buy — you're throwing money away on rent."
 It's the most repeated personal finance advice in America, and for decades it was mostly right.
-In 2019, at 3.5% mortgage rates and $229,000 median home prices, the math was simple: buying was cheaper than renting in most markets.
+In 2019, at lower mortgage rates and lower home values, the math was simpler in many markets.

 We ran the numbers